 CBT is a type of evidence-based therapy that works by helping people break the cycle of unhelpful thoughts, emotions, and behaviors that cause them to get stuck.
 There are a number of cognitive and behavioral techniques that can help someone suffering from anxiety, including exposure, stimulus control, and progressive realization.
 Daylight teaches those techniques as it guides people on a path towards taking control of their anxiety.

 This is critical, because anxiety is a condition that contains biological, psychological, and social components.
 CBT addresses all these elements by focusing on the thoughts and behaviors that contribute to anxiety.
 Changing those thoughts and behaviors can lead to a reduction in symptoms of anxiety and, ultimately, recovery from the condition.

 In addition to providing clinical-grade treatment, Daylight is easy for employees to access and use.
-The program begins with an optional introductory quiz that helps identify underlying behavior patterns that are causing someone anxiety.
-Employees receive their main “Anxiety Type” result, as well as two other types with overlapping qualities, then they are prompted to sign up on the results page.
-Moving on to the “Let’s Get Started” questionnaire, employees will answer a set of intake questions to establish a clinical baseline, set goals, and get an overview of what they can expect.
+The program begins with a “Let’s Get Started” questionnaire, where they will answer a set of intake questions to establish a clinical baseline, set goals, and get an overview of what they can expect.
 Treatment then begins with employees learning techniques like Exposure Therapy or practicing techniques they’ve already learned via the Practice Library.